shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 -   Integrate core program elements into the school curriculum, ensuring continuity beyond the initial competition phase.

--   Partner with NGOs and government agencies to secure funding and expand the program to encompass other neighborhoods and municipalities.
+-   Partner with NGOs and government agencies to secure funding and expand the program to include other neighborhoods and municipalities.

--   Track and report program outcomes transparently, demonstrating its positive impact on public hygiene, waste management, and community engagement.
+-   Track and report program outcomes transparently, showing its positive impact on public hygiene, waste management, and community engagement.

 **Evaluation and Measurement**